Clinacuity/etude-viewer/README.md

-# ACV
+# ETUDE Viewer
-Annotation Comparison Viewer -- a visual representation of some reference document vs. a target document.
+ETUDE Viewer -- a visual representation of some reference document vs. a target document.